dddrrreee/cs140e-22win/labs/13-vm-ops/MEMORY-ORDER-cheatsheet.md

    - pretty sure interrupts must be off!

    - i think we can flip 5 and 6.
-NOTE:

 ----------------------------------------------------------------------
-##### B2.7.5
+##### B2.7.5: Branch predictor maintenance

+Note: 2.7.2 also cover BP maintance rules w.r.t. cache maintance operations.

 Rules:

   - invalidation of BTAC (BTB) only guaranteed complete after PrefetchFlush or excption/rfe.

     so: whenever see invalidate BTB must have prefetchflush after.

     Q: does it ever make sense to have these without a DSB?  [i don't think so since maintance won't be guaranteed, but perhaps with PTE mod?]

   - must invalidate BTB after:
      - enable/disable MMU